n0nick/shaft/README.md

 ## Configuration

-Each SSH tunnel you want to have configured needs to be defined in YAML format and stored in `~/.shaft/name.yml`, where `name` is the tunnel name that would be used for `shaft`.
+The SSH tunnels configuration Shaft will use are all stored in a single YAML file under `~/.shaft`.

+Each tunnel is represented by a key defining its name, followed by an object describing all of the required parameters.

 An example configuration would be:

+    foobar:
         port: 22
         username: user
         host: remote-host
         bind:
           client-port: 9999
           host: host
           host-port: 8888

-Starting the tunnel defined in this example would be equivalent to running:
+Calling Shaft with `$ shaft start foobar` would be equivalent to running:

       $ ssh -N -p 22 user@remote-host -L 9999:host:8888